-The office of financial reporting reconciles the non-student records provided by the responsible department.

-3.28 Student and Non-Student Accounts Receivable
+The office of financial reporting reconciles the non-student records provided by the responsible 3.28 Student and Non-Student Accounts Receivable Page 2 of 5 department.

 Aging Accounts Receivable

 The office of student business services also maintains an aging schedule for all student accounts receivable and non-student accounts receivable with the total of the aging schedule balanced to the total recorded accounts receivable.
 At year end, the aging schedule may be analyzed to aid in the process of the calculation of the allowance for doubtful accounts.